HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 #### Contruction of Room/ Layout ####
 ![Image](mood1.png)

-(This is a mood board of the research I constructed on the different ways to construct miniature rooms and different room layouts.)
+(This is a mood board of the research I conducted on the different ways to construct miniature rooms and different room layouts.)

 ### Touch Sensor Testing ###
 To begin prototyping I researched capactive touch sensors and using the human body to close a circuit.
 I tried a few different iterations.